davestewart/davestewart-content/content/work/metalink/index.md

 ## Outcome

-It was an interesting almost-year with MetaLink, getting to know NFTs, the Web 3 and Blockchain world, learn a little about smart contracts, NFT speculation, HODL, and the "we're all gonna make it" spirit.
+It was an interesting time with MetaLink, getting to know NFTs, the Web 3 and Blockchain world, learn a little about smart contracts, NFT speculation, HODL, and the "we're all gonna make it" spirit.

 Ultimately, it seems that AI ate NFTs' lunch, and the attention shifted elsewhere, but it was a great experience working with a varied, remote team with vision, funding and lofty goals.